 Sciatica is more likely to occur if you take part in strenuous activity, such as heavy lifting, or sometimes even driving.

-Symptoms for sciatica usually get better within six weeks.
-However, if your symptoms get worse suddenly or they're stopping you from your everyday activities, you should see your GP as soon as possible.
+Symptoms for sciatica usually get better in six weeks.
+However, you should see your GP as soon as possible if your symptoms are stopping you from your everyday activities or they get worse suddenly.

 How to treat sciatica at home